 - Line a cookie sheet with a parchment paper. use a little dough to secure the sheet on the corners

 - use an ice cream scoop or a cookie scoop or a large spoon.
-Scoop out about 2 to 3 tbsp of dough. roll and line them on the cookie sheet.
+Scoop out about 2 to 3 tablespoon of dough. roll and line them on the cookie sheet.
 Note: Work fast at this stage, else the batter will become soft, in that case pop in to the freezer for 5 to 10 mins

 - Place the cookie sheet in the center rack of the oven and bake for 13 to 15 mins.